UKHomeOffice/asl-conductor/README.md

 ## Common dependencies

-Running some services with linked dependencies requires a workaround to ensure a single version of certain react components.
+Running some services with linked dependencies requires a workaround to ensure a single version of certain React components.

 A known good set of these dependencies is configured in the package.json and package-lock.json files in the `./common` directory of this repo.